The early days

 A new era

 In 2001, Mortons of Horncastle took the radical step of ending its operations in local media publishing, selling its group of regional newspapers to Johnston Press.
-In the same year, the organisation extended its involvement in hobbyist-based magazine publishing with the acquisition of three monthly titles, including the successful Heritage Railway magazine.
-The synergy between publishing and events continued to grow too, as more classic motorcycle weekends became an increasing part of the Mortons portfolio.
+In the same year, the organisation extended its involvement in hobbyist-based magazine publishing with the acquisition of three monthly titles – Old Glory, Heritage Railwayand Heritage Commercials.
+The synergy between publishing and events continued to grow also as more classic motorcycle weekends became a part of the Mortons portfolio.

 Although local newspaper publishing wasn’t at the heart of Mortons’ operations any more, contract newspaper printing most certainly was.
-The legacy of investment and enhancement that was started by William more than a century before continued to be channelled as state-of-the-art print facilities were added and the company acquired Lincolnshire Mailing to support its contract print work.
+The legacy of investment and enhancement that was started by William more than a century before continued to be channelled as state-of-the art print facilities are added and the company acquired Lincolnshire Mailing to support its contract print work.

 By 2004, a new media centre had been opened and both Angela Spencer and Helen Harness had joined the Mortons of Horncastle board, becoming the third generation of the Sharpe family to do so.